patternfly/patternfly-org/packages/patternfly-4/src/content/get-started/designers.md

 We recommend that you keep your kit as up to date as possible.
 Once a change is accepted, you will not be able to revert to the previous version.

 Please note that the Patternfly template will NOT be automatically updated as the symbol library is.
-Therefore, we have added a date to the top of the artboard on the “About this document” page to track the most recently updated version.
 Every time this template file is updated, you will need to re-download and re-save this as a template.
+We have added [release notes](https://github.com/patternfly/patternfly-design-kit/blob/master/RELEASE%20NOTES.md) to the [design-kit-repo](https://github.com/patternfly/patternfly-design-kit/) that document additions and edits to the design kit.
+This is a good place to start to review what has been added to the template file.

 Did you use the old versions of the symbols that were updated in files already?
 No problem -  you will receive another notification in the top right of that specific Sketch file that will allow you to update them.